mkudija/mkudija.github.io/book-reviews/md/RoadToCharacter.md

 In overcoming sin and self-centeredness we need to focus on others, especially in our vocation. **Vocation** is chosen for you, for the benefit of a world that contains more that just yourself.
 "People with vocations are generally not morose...They feel the joy of having their values in deep harmony with their behavior.
 They experience a wonderful certainty of action that banishes weariness from even the hardest days" (25).
 By ordering our lives around people, institutions, and traditions larger than ourselves, we move beyond the shallowness within.

 I finished *The Road to Character*, including the section on Authenticity, while attending a leadership course entitled *Authentic Leadership*.
-This game me many fresh thoughts with which to approach—and at times disagree with—the instruction.
+This gave me many fresh thoughts with which to approach—and at times disagree with—the instruction.
 The concept of individual "authenticity," with its roots perhaps in Rousseau, is discussed in detail recently by Charles Taylor as the view that "I can't even find the model to live by outside myself.
 I can find it only within.
 Being true to myself means being true to my own originality, and that is something only I can articulate and discover."[^taylor] The lack of an external reference to some universal truth and natural law is what I find to be blatantly missing from this modern view.
 Brooks levels the same critique: "Moral authority is no longer found in some external objective good; it is found in each person's unique original self" (249).
 Certainly a look inward is important, but we are ultimately lost if the only direction in our lives ignores eternal truths beyond ourselves.

 [^taylor]: Charles Taylor, *The Ethics of Authenticity* (Cambridge: Harvard University Press, 1991), 29.